From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 -

-Detection Metric: As shown in the figure
+Detection Metric: See figure

 Trigger Condition: Result>=5